pikapikapikachu6/Contribution_Record/individual2/report.md

 ![presentation_slides_3](./week5/slides3.png)

 ### week 6
-As a tester, from week 6 to week 7, I contributed in writing all the test cases for the function testing.
+As a tester, from week 6 to week 7, I contributed to writing all the test cases for the function testing.
 I separated the test cases into different modules based on different pages in our app.
 And then wrote detailed test cases based on the functional points of each page.
 [*zentao*]
 ![zentao](./week6/zentao.png)

-As a tester, I contributed in finished well in writing testing part in group report and doing testing part in presentation.
+As a tester, I contributed to finished well in writing testing part in group report and doing testing part in presentation.
 [*report_feedback*]
 ![report_feedback](./week6/report_feedback.png)

-As a tester, I contributed in preparing for the client demo including doing PPT slides and preparing demo transcripts both about the testing part.
+As a tester, I contributed to preparing for the client demo including doing PPT slides and preparing demo transcripts both about the testing part.
 [*demo*]
 ![demo_1](./week6/demo/34.png)